You are listening to the Sean Hannity Radio Show podcast.

 And so there's a long American tradition of being willing to take on judges and raise serious questions about them.

-And this this judge has certainly earned that kind of approach, particularly when you look at the record where Trump can point to some 10,000 students who have said that this was a very good course.
+And this judge has certainly earned that kind of approach, particularly when you look at the record where Trump can point to some 10,000 students who have said that this was a very good course.

-It was very helpful, including ironically, the woman who filed the lawsuit who has been taken off the lawsuit.
+It was very helpful, including, ironically, the woman who filed the lawsuit who has been taken off the lawsuit.

-So it's a pretty radical so I can see where it came in.
+So I can see where it came in.

 I just don't think it's smart to bring it in.

-Yeah look and I also I also think the more Trump can shift his game to understand that that when you're going to be an alternative president of the United States, you're one of the two people who is going to be the leader of the free world,
+Yeah, look, and I also think the more Trump can shift his game to understand that when you're going to be an alternative president of the United States, you're one of the two people who is going to be the leader of the free world, the head of the American government, and in many ways the leader of the American people.

-And I drew the analogy the other day that he won the nomination which is one of the great historic achievements.
+And I drew the analogy the other day that he won the nomination, which is one of the great historic achievements.

 Now he's in a different business.

-Now he's got guys like Paul Ryan and Mr McConnell and and ranks previously now he's got an it's so it's more like football.
+Now he's got guys like Paul Ryan and Vitch McConnell and Reince Privus.

-I think he I think he'll be very good at it once he gets it clear in his own head.
+I think he'll be very good at it once he gets it clear in his own head.

 Have you spoken to Trump after this whole thing or after your comments?

-No I was going to call him later on today I I I thought I'd wait a day or two because we clearly it is it's it's the most he and I have ever been in direct disagreement and uh knowing him reasonably well I figured he'd be happy to not talk to me for a day or two.
+I thought I'd wait a day or two because we clearly, it's the most he and I have ever been in direct disagreement.

-I think it would be I think it would be a great ticket.
+I think it would be a great ticket.

 I get it.

-I did over the weekend what I thought as a leader of my party I had an obligation to do.
+I did over the weekend what I thought as a leader of my party, I had an obligation to do.

-I I really am I'm very very convinced that the establishment in Washington wants him to lose that if it was Hillary if it was Obama they'd bend over backwards to find out and understand what it is that the person is saying and if it's Donald Trump they want to pile on as quickly as possible.
+That if it was Hillary, if it was Obama, they'd bend over backwards to find out and understand what it is that the person is saying.

 I mean, McConnell was very disciplined in what he said.

-I mean, uh Graham, yeah, Lindsay's just Lindsay.
+I mean, Lindsay's just Lindsay.

 I mean, Lindsay's totally off the wall.

-Uh he's always been off the wall.
+He's always been off the wall.

 And that's the only point.